Low Speed Electric Vehicle as defined in Colorado Revised Statute 42-1-102(48.6) is a vehicle that:

 Does not use handlebars to steer, and

 Exhibits the manufacturer\'s compliance with 49 CFR 565 or displays a seventeen-character vehicle identification number as provided in 49 CFR 565.

-Pursuant to C.R.S.
-42-4-109.5 The definition of Motor Vehicle includes Low Speed Electric Vehicles.
-As a result all Low-Speed Electric Vehicles shall be titled and registered as Tax Class C vehicles.
-All ownership, titling and registration requirements and taxes and fees that apply to Tax Class C vehicles as detailed in Title 42 of the Colorado Revised Statute shall apply.
-Low Speed Electric Vehicles will be plated with the standard green and white passenger license plates and are required to display current year and month validating tabs.
+Pursuant to section 42-1-102(58), C.R.S., the definition of Motor Vehicle includes Low Speed Electric Vehicles.
+They are approved for limited on-road usage by section 42-4-109.5, C.R.S.
+As a result, most low-speed electric vehicles are titled and registered as Tax Class C vehicles.
+All ownership, titling, registration requirements, taxes, and fees that apply to Tax Class C vehicles, as detailed in Title 42 of the Colorado Revised Statute, shall apply.
+Low Speed Electric Vehicles are plated with the standard green and white passenger license plates and must display current validating tabs with year and month.

 Pursuant to C.R.S.42-4-109.6(5)(a)The department of revenue shall not register or issue a title for a class B low-speed electric vehicle until after the United States department of transportation, through the national highway traffic safety administration, has adopted a federal motor vehicle safety standard for low-speed electric vehicles that authorizes operation at greater than twenty-five miles per hour but less than forty-five miles per hour.

 It is a Class B Traffic Infraction to operate a Low Speed Electric Vehicle that does not conform with applicable federal manufacturing equipment standards.
 It is recommended that all Low Speed Electric Vehicle owners/operators read Senate Bill 09-075 to understand Low Speed Electric Vehicle operating and usage restrictions, equipment standards, safety standards and other useful information that may apply to Low Speed Electric Vehicles.